lauren-mak/ariadne/README.md

 ### Performance

 A full exploration of performance metrics will be available with the manuscript.
-For example, for metagenomics-sized dataset such as the full MOCK5 dataset (97 million reads approx., see below), deconvolution at a maximum search distance of 20,000 bp takes 7 hours and 33 minutes, 339 GB RAM, and 30 CPUs.
+For example, for metagenomics-sized dataset such as the full MOCK5 dataset (97 million reads approx., see below), deconvolution at a maximum search distance of 5 kbp takes 6 hours 20 minutes, 62 GB RAM (in addition to the memory requirements of cloudSPAdes), and 20 CPUs.

 ## Datasets